JoseQuintas/hwgui/utils/bincnt/Readme.txt

    setup script.
 This is uncomfortable.
 You can use the Windows resource compiler utility (HWGUI supports this), but for multi platform programs you must avoid the resource compiler.
-   But there are 2 alternatives (as a good substitute for the Windows resource compiler):
+   But there are 3 alternatives (as a good substitute for the Windows resource compiler):

    - The Binary Container
+   - The DBF Binary Container
    - Hex value resources

    Here a short description.